kmmod/tylko-cuboids/README.md

 - **Spatial hashing**: O(n) to build, where n is the number of cuboids
 - Approaches O(n) for uniformly distributed cuboids, degrades toward O(n²) for highly clustered data

+## Second approach

+Coordinate-based hash maps and iterative flood-fill

+### Algorithm structure

+Coordinate Indexing: Instead of spatial grid cells, cuboids are indexed by their exact boundary coordinates on each axis.
+Six hash maps are created—for each axis (X, Y, Z), one map stores cuboids by their minimum coordinate, another by their maximum coordinate.
+This enables O(1) lookup of potential neighbors that could share a face.

+Iterative Flood-Fill: Starting from an unvisited cuboid, the algorithm uses a stack-based flood-fill to discover all connected cuboids.
+For each cuboid, it queries the coordinate maps to find candidates where:

+A neighbor's max coordinate equals this cuboid's min (touching on negative side) A neighbor's min coordinate equals this cuboid's max (touching on positive side)

+Candidates are then verified for actual face overlap before being added to the group.

+### Optimized Data Structures:

+Pre-allocated buffers to minimize runtime allocations Flat Uint16Array for cuboid data to enable efficient interop

+### Complexity

+Index building: O(n) where n is the number of cuboids Group discovery: O(n × k) where k is the average number of coordinate-matched candidates per cuboid Best case: O(n) when cuboids have diverse coordinates (few candidates per lookup) Worst case: O(n²) when many cuboids share the same boundary coordinates

 ## Architecture